-Process of Determining Satisfactory Academic Progress (SAP)
+Frequency of determining Satisfactory Academic Progress (SAP)

-For all degree seeking students, SAP will be evaluated at the end of each semester, typically in December, June, and August.
+For all degree seeking students, SAP will be evaluated at the end of each semester, typically in December, June, and August even if the student did not receive financial aid funds.
 This evaluation will determine if the student has made sufficient progress to be eligible for future Title IV funding.